Who Pays to Get My Car Fixed?

 You can go through the at-fault party’s insurance to get your car repaired, and this may be your only choice if you do not have your own insurance, but keep in mind the other party’s insurance will likely want to conduct an investigation and take statements from the parties and witnesses involved to determine fault before agreeing to fix your car.
 This process will delay getting your car fixed for several days, maybe even weeks.Go Through Your Own Insurance

-In my opinion, it’s a lot less hassle than dealing with the other party’s insurer, and eventually (usually within a few weeks) you’ll get your deductible refunded after your insurance company demands that it be repaid (assuming the other driver is found to be at fault).
+Why should you pay the deductible to have your insurance fix your car, even if the accident wasn’t your fault?
+It's a lot less hassle than dealing with the other party’s insurer, and eventually (usually within a few weeks), you’ll get your deductible refunded after your insurance company demands that it be repaid (assuming the other driver is found to be at fault).

-Your insurance company won’t care who’s at fault for the accident and will work to get your car fixed right away, whereas another insurance company will want to conduct an investigation before agreeing to repair your vehicle.
+Your insurance company won’t care who’s at fault for the accident and will work to get your car fixed right away.
+In contrast, another insurance company will want to conduct an investigation before agreeing to repair your vehicle.
 Such an investigation could delay getting your vehicle repaired by days, maybe even weeks.